 At Young Living we have always been dedicated to protecting the data of everyone we work with.
-New regulations require that all European distributors protect data in ways that align with the specified protocol of their national Data Protection Regulators.
+New regulations require that all European Brand Partners protect data in ways that align with the specified protocol of their national Data Protection Regulators.
 You may not have to register with your individual National Data Protection Regulatory; however, you will be responsible for following the new data protection rules and documenting the steps you have taken.

 These tips will help you keep the important data you collect safe.
 Please visit the website of your national Data Protection Regulator and follow these tips and best practices: